Festive period travel: Keeping employees safe over Christmas

 Remind staff: if you feel uneasy, move to another seat or carriage.
 If you feel threatened, make as much noise as possible to attract the attention of the driver or guard.

+The tragic murder of Sarah Everard earlier this year has highlighted the risk, particularly to females, of walking home alone.
 Encourage your workers to remain aware, especially at night or in an unknown area.

 Circulate a journey creator to encourage people to plan their route in advance.
 When people look confident and like they know where they’re going, the chance of them facing trouble decreases.